 - hashtag operator: #

 1. The link: operator

 The link: operator followed by a domain or URL used to return sites that were linking to this site.
-This operator used to be very helpful when doing backlink research, but the result returned got more often sampled and quite inaccurate.
-It was officially deprecated in 2017 but still, return some results.
+This operator used to be very helpful when doing backlink research, but right now the returned results are often sampled and quite inaccurate.
+It was officially deprecated in 2017 but still, can return some results.